JorjaFox/website/content/_posts-old-blog/2012-10-25-it-was-a-very-good-year-screencaps-and-recap.md

 ---
 id: 5448
-title: '&#8220;It Was A Very Good Year&#8221; Screencaps and Recap'
+title: '"It Was A Very Good Year" Screencaps and Recap'
 date: '2012-10-25T11:59:48-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'You gotta love livin'', baby, ''cause dyin'' is a pain in the ass. - Frank Sinatra'